unimarkup/specification/configuration/general-options.md

 - `authors` ... `list<inline>` to set the authors of the rendered document(s)

+- `description` ... `inline` to provide a short description about the file

 - `parameter` ... `list<constant>` to set parameters for a file

   All parameters must have default values and cannot be changed later, making them like [constants](/markup/logic/memorables/constants).